 QUESTION: My 10 year old son and I have been reading your website because he is doing research for a science fair project.
 I need to purchase him a meter that gives him quantitative data for how much cell phone radiation occurs with a variety of phones.
 He will compare his data and present for the science fair.
 By no means, does this have to be 100% accurate, but he must give a good estimate and be knowledgable about the subject.
 I have seen the Cornet ED-75 as the one to get.
 I’m personally confused on the different meters out there after reading multiple sources.
 Could you help by letting us know from your experience which one would be the best, but not the most expensive?

-ANSWER: #6 in the blog post above would measure the full range of cellphones, and he can point it at the cell phone antenna to get the reading.
+ANSWER: The Handy meter or Trifield model above would measure the full range of cellphones, and he can point it at the cell phone antenna to get the reading.
 I suggest he also measure cordless phones as many are very surprised that they can emit more than a cell phone (especially the 5.8 GHz ones).
 The ED-75 only goes up to 6 GHz, so it cannot measure some of the cellphones on the market.

 ANSWER: You just take the highest reading – because whatever side of your body is being exposed to that high level, doesn’t really matter – you are still being exposed to it and that’s the highest radiation that’s coming to that spot in the room.